superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus2/firmware.md

 - This is for PLUSv2 with usb-c comms connection only.
 TRS connection incompatible.

 ## v2.02b
-- This is for full rgb backlighting and underglow version, rgb indicator for layers and capslock removed (only difference compare to v2.02a)
+- This is for full rgb backlighting and underglow version, rgb indicator for layers and capslock removed.
+- Fix for correct visual presentation on Azoteq layout.
+Remove remappable dip click on the left.
+- Others ditto v2.02a